fengalin/gstation-edit/README.md

 # Not supported yet
-- The following items in the program list's context menu: copy / paste.
+- Program copy / paste.
 - Import and export the whole program bank.
 - Factory banks are selectable from the J-Station, but will not be reflected in the UI.